 - Dementia Care & Psychotropic Medications: Create Improvement

-Can assisted living facilities put psychotropic medications in resident's food?
+Can assisted living staff put psychotropic medications in a resident's food?

 Yes, if the goal is to help a resident take the medication and the resident has been informed and is aware.

 However, staff cannot put medication in food and not tell a resident.
 There must be a court order to give medications without informed consent.